-Jeff Pierson is the Senior Vice President and Secretary/Treasurer of Prudent Energy Corporation, an advanced energy storage company located in Bethesda, Maryland.
-He is responsible for Prudent Energy’s day-to-day business and financial operations while overseeing U.S. sales and marketing, government relations, and strategic alliances.
+Jeff Pierson is the Founder and Principal of Bethesda Capital LLC.
+Prior to founding Bethesda Capital, Mr. Pierson served as the Senior Vice President and Secretary/Treasurer of Prudent Energy Corporation, an advanced energy storage company located in Bethesda, Maryland.
+He was responsible for Prudent Energy’s day-to-day business and financial operations while overseeing U.S. sales and marketing, government relations, and strategic alliances.
 Jeff has over 20 years of experience in energy and power, venture capital, general management, and public service.
 He previously held senior executive positions as: Managing Partner at ALTEC Energy Ventures, LLC, a U.S. technology development and investment firm; Associate Administrator for Investment at the U.S. Small Business Administration (SBA), where he led the $26 billion Small Business Investment Company (SBIC) program and served on the SBA Management Board; and Director of Power Generation Applications and Board Member at ALM Turbine, Inc. Jeff has also worked on a wide range of energy policy and regulatory issues while serving in the International Energy Agency, the White House, and the U.S. Congress.
 Jeff received his B.A. from Emory University and completed graduate work in International Business and Finance at the Fletcher School at Tufts University.

 Jim McDowall has worked in the battery industry since 1977 and is currently in the position of Business Development Manager with Saft’s Energy Storage Business Unit.
 He is a current member and former Chair of the board of directors of the Electricity Storage Association and has been helping to develop the energy storage market since 1998.
 Jim is also very active in standards work and is currently the Standards Coordinator of the IEEE Stationary Battery Committee and Chair of three of its working groups, as well as being a former Chair of the parent committee.
 He is a member of the Battcon Technical Committee and has written or co-written numerous technical papers.